danielnvcfund/nvcfund-web/docs/nvc_tokenomics.md

 ## Conclusion

-The NVCToken (NVCT) represents a revolutionary advancement in stablecoin technology, combining the stability of a USD-pegged digital asset with the unprecedented backing of over $1 quadrillion in Basel 3 compliant verified assets managed by NVC Fund Holding Trust.
+The NVCToken (NVCT) represents a revolutionary advancement in stablecoin technology, combining the stability of a USD-pegged digital asset with the unprecedented backing of over $10 trillion in Basel 3 compliant verified assets managed by NVC Fund Holding Trust.

 With its robust technical foundation, comprehensive security features, and fully-backed value proposition, NVCT is positioned to become a leading global stablecoin for institutional and enterprise financial operations, enabling seamless transactions across traditional and digital financial ecosystems.